ProfessionalWiki/ExternalContent/README.md

 [MediaWiki] extension that allows embedding external content, specified by URL, into your wiki pages.

-External Content has been created and is maintained by [Professional.Wiki].
+External Content has been created and is maintained by [Professional Wiki].

 - [Usage](#usage)
 - [Installation](#installation)